The Dementia Research Advisory Team (PPI)

 - Co-designing study materials and information

 - Sharing information about the results of the study

-Involvement is generally from the very beginning of the research, with members of the Dementia Research Advisory Team having authentic input into all stages throughout the study.
-PPI is not about recruiting participants, it is a way to ensure that the real life experiences are considered in designing and implementing research.
+Involvement is generally from the very beginning of the research, with members of the Dementia Research Advisory Team having authentic input into all stages of the research project.
 It means giving people with dementia and their carers/supporters a voice in research so that they can express the needs that matter most to them.

 Join the Dementia Research Advisory Team